"Fraser and his team are highly skilled, detail oriented and efficient."

 Fraser is a strategic advocate and a forward-thinking lawyer, committed to helping his clients move forward with their family matters and lives.
-Since his very first years of practice Fraser has been advocating for his clients in negotiations, mediations and before the courts.
+Honoured by Canadian Lawyer as one of the Top 25 Most Influential Lawyers in Canada in 2025, Fraser is recognized as an innovator shaping the future of family law in Canada, consistently advocating for his clients in negotiations, mediations and before the courts.
 Over this time, he has attained a wealth of practical experience, earning a reputation for leadership, dedication, and compassion, always going above and beyond in the practice of law on behalf of his clients.

 Fraser has appeared in all levels of court in British Columbia, including the BC Court of Appeal.
 He has a long list of reported judgments that speak to his skill and expertise in handling complex litigation matters.
 Throughout his career, Fraser has worked on various high-profile cases spanning national, international, and local levels.